-NEWS broke over the weekend that Conor McGregor plans to return to boxing and Manny Pacquiao has agreed to face him in the new year.
-It’s the sport’s biggest story – purely in terms of interest – since Mike Tyson announced in the summer he was coming back to face Roy Jones Jnr in an exhibition bout.
+WHEN news broke suggesting that Conor McGregor was planning to return to boxing and Manny Pacquiao would agree to face him in the new year, it was the sport’s biggest story – purely in terms of interest – since Mike Tyson announced in the summer he was coming back to face Roy Jones Jnr in an exhibition bout.
 That Pacquiao vs McGregor, which like Tyson vs Jones is nothing more than a novelty bout, stole the headlines from a busy weekend of action that featured Josh Taylor, Mairis Briedis and the Charlo twins should speak of a huge problem.

 The BBC published two stories about Pacquiao-McGregor but did not report on Briedis or the Charlos; The Guardian also reported on the proposed fight between a boxer and a UFC star over the weekend but did not mention any real boxing that occurred; The Sun’s boxing home page was dominated by Pacquiao, McGregor and Mike Tyson.

 Boxing News ran an online story on Pacquiao-McGregor over the weekend (not a positive one and alongside reports on all the weekend’s real contests, I must add) which generated more hits in one hour than the rest of the weekend combined.
 It must beg the question: Why are fans turning to nonsense like Pacquiao (62-7-2) vs McGregor (0-1) and 54-year-old Tyson vs 51-year-old Jones with such gusto?